Online Blog & Business Help

 Having a board with only a couple of pins makes you look unprofessional.
 No one is going to take you seriously as an expert in your field if you have so little information to share.

 If you discover a new topic you’d like to cover, create the board but keep it marked as “Secret”.
 Continue to add pins to the board until you’ve got a good variety of pins.
+I tend to go with a minimum of 10.

-This also gives you time to find high-quality content instead of just pinning to fill the board up.
-You can also take the time to add a custom board cover with your branding on it and a well thought out description before making it public.
+You can also take the time to add a custom board cover with your branding on it and a well-keyworded board description before making it public.

 Once it’s ready, toggle off the “Secret” button and your viewers will instantly have access to a new and very professional looking board full of high-quality content.